The new government of Curaçao has accepted Dutch supervision of economic reforms it is expected to carry out as part of a COVID-19 rescue plan.

 Reforms would still need to be approved by the island legislatures.

 Aruba, Curaçao and Sint Maarten are autonomous countries within the Kingdom of the Netherlands.
-The smaller islands Bonaire, Saba and Sint Eustatius are overseas municipalities of the European Netherlands.
+The smaller islands Bonaire, Saba and Sint Eustatius are overseas Dutch municipalities.